 The interior has a lot of wood and metal tones to go with the brick walls.
 It seems very modern for an almost 100-year-old building.

-Avocado Toast – Such an impressive dish with really fresh ingredients from the local farms.
+Avocado Toast – This was such an impressive dish with really fresh ingredients from the local farms.
 It came on two slices of toast served with avocado, peppers, bacon pieces, pickled onions, and cheese.
-It’s way different then you would expect, as avocado toast is often very avocado focused and this dish has avocado as only a piece of the flavor.
+It’s way different then you would expect, as avocado toast is often very avocado focused, and this dish has avocado as only a part of the flavor.
 I really liked the bacon bits that they put on top, they were made in house and tasted as fresh as bacon bits can taste.
-Also, the dish has a sweet spiced herbed aioli that adds a good pop of flavor, and that balances out the spicy Fresno peppers.
+Also, the dish has a sweet, spiced herbed aioli that adds an excellent pop of flavor, and that balances out the spicy Fresno peppers.

-Asado Pizza – Pizza with beef, peaches, Brie, arugula and balsamic.
-A great combination of flavors with the sweet coming from the peaches and savory from the beef.
-Add to that the creamy Brie which serves as a substitute for the usual red sauce and you have a fantastic pizza.
+Asado Pizza – Pizza with beef, peaches, Brie, arugula, and balsamic.
+A great combination of flavors with the sweet coming from the peaches and savory from the meat.
+Add to that the creamy Brie, which serves as a substitute for the usual red sauce, and you have a fantastic pizza.
 It says it serves two, but I think that would be pushing it, depending on how hungry you are.

-Truffle Fries – Spiral carved potato wedges, fried well and then topped with truffle oil.
-Nice truffle flavor with a light dusting of salt and garlic.
-These are great to share and different than most French Fries.
-Served with ketchup and ranch.
+Truffle Fries – Spiral carved potato wedges, fried well, and then topped with truffle oil.
+They had a nice truffle flavor with a light dusting of salt and garlic.
+These were great to share and different than most French Fries.
+They were served with ketchup and ranch.

 Caramel Corn Chocolate Cake – Made with local caramel corn, this dish is decadent.
-The cake is served with hazelnut frosting and a strawberry compote.
+The cake was served with hazelnut frosting and a strawberry compote.